Bupa: Early history

-Growth of the company
+Growth and international expansion

+1970s

 Bupa has expanded internationally from its UK operations.
-Malta was the site of Bupa’s first overseas business in 1971 and it started insurance operations in Hong Kong in 1976.
+Malta was the site of Bupa's first overseas business in 1971 and it started insurance operations in Hong Kong in 1976.

 1980s

 In 1982, Bupa International was launched to provide worldwide medical cover to people working outside their home country.
 This business division is now branded as 'Bupa Global'.

 In 1989, Bupa acquired 'Sanitas S.A. de Seguros, now Spain's second largest private medical insurer.
 This has expanded to become a combined health insurance, hospital, clinic, dental and aged care business operating under the Sanitas brand.

 1990s

 During the 1990s, Bupa continued to expand internationally.
 An insurance business was established in Thailand which was sold in 2017 to Aetna.
 Bupa Ireland, a health insurance business, was established in 1996 but sold in 2007.

 Bupa also diversified in the UK into care homes with the acquisition of 200 homes through Community Nursing Homes, Goldsborough Healthcare Group and Care First Group.

 In 1997, Bupa entered the Kingdom of Saudi Arabia in partnership with the Nazer Group to form Bupa Arabia.
 In 2008, Bupa Arabia was listed on the Tadawul, the Saudi stock market.
 Bupa Arabia is now the leading health insurance provider in the KSA.
 Bupa owns 43.25% of this business.